OpenGridForum/ORCA-Fed-Interop/README.md

 Group Summary:

-      The purpose of this WG is to facilitate the further adoption of federation tooling based on the NIST Cloud Federation Reference Architecture (CFRA) and federation-specific standards being developed by IEEE P2302 WG.
-The OGF ORCA-FI WG is being organized under the auspices of The Open Cloud Research Alliance (ORCA); a key partner in these outreach efforts.
+      Working collaboratively with the Open Research Cloud Alliance (ORCA), the Open Grid Forum (OGF) has established the ORCA Federation and Interoperability Working Group (ORCA-FI WG).
+ORCA’s mission is to support managed but open access to data, applications and infrastructure resources needed to conduct research across a globally distributed community.
+The purpose of the ORCA-FI WG is to facilitate the further adoption by the research community of federation tooling based on the NIST Cloud Federation Reference Architecture (CFRA) and federation-specific standards being developed by IEEE P2302 WG.

 Charter Focus / Purpose and Scope:

       NIST published the CFRA (SP 500-332) in February 2020.
 The IEEE P2302 WG is currently working on federation-specific standards in support of the CFRA.
 This will complement existing standards that are directly relevant to managing federations.

+      The specific scope of the ORCA-FI WG will be to: 1) collect, curate and make discoverable federation and interoperability toolsets that are consistent with the NIST CFRA and supportive of IEEE standards;
-The specific scope of the ORCA-FI WG will be to develop and socialize use cases across academia, industry and government.
-A key part of these use cases will be to identify the deployment and governance models that are most appropriate.
+      2) inform the further refinement of the NIST CFRA and federation/interoperability standards being developed through the IEEE P2303 WG; and 3) develop and socialize use cases across research groups in academia, industry and government.

+      On the latter, a key part of these use cases will be to identify the deployment and governance models that are most appropriate.
 This collection of use cases will also be used to identify the implementation approach(es) that will be practical and appealing to the widest segment of stakeholders.

 Exit Strategy: